fekri8614/student2/README.md

     }

 ## Info:
-I used `2.4.1` version for lifecycle-runitime/viewmodel. `2.6.1` is avilable but, I couldn't use it (couldn't download and install on dependencies)
+I used `2.4.1` version for lifecycle-runitime/viewmodel.

+`2.6.1` is avilable but, I couldn't use it (couldn't set on project dependencies)